Robertão (basketball)

 Roberto "Robertão" José Corrêa (born 3 January 1951), also commonly known as Roberto Corrêa, or simply as, "Robertão", is a Brazilian former professional basketball player.

-Professional playing career
+Professional career

 During his pro club career, Robertão won 5 Brazilian Championships, in the seasons 1971, 1974, 1975, 1980, and 1981 (II), while a member of Franca.
 He also played with the Brazilian clubs Flamengo, Araçatuba, COC/Ribeirão Preto, and Yara Clube.

-National team playing career
+National team career

 With the senior Brazilian national basketball team, Robertão competed the 1974 FIBA World Cup and the 1978 FIBA World Cup.

 He won a gold medal at the 1971 Pan American Games, and a bronze medal at the 1975 Pan American Games.
 He also won gold medals at the 1971 FIBA South American Championship, and the 1973 FIBA South American Championship.